rockettheme/docs/Docs/wordpress/themes/voxel/demo_copyright.md

 The Copyright section remains the same for all areas of the site.
 Because of this, it is preserved as a Default widget override.

+#### Gantry Branding

+The Gantry Branding widget does little more than display our logo at the bottom of the page.
+Simply click and drag the **Gantry Branding** widget into the widget section for this to appear.

 #### Gantry Divider

 This widget tells WordPress to start a new widget column beginning with the widget placed directly below the divider in the section.

 #### Text

 The Text widget in the section is used as a handmade menu.
 You will need to enter the following in the main text field.

 ~~~